Joshua-McGee/doks/Overview.md

 ![](images/overview-sources-view.png)

-Agenda unifies this data to provide you, and your team members, with a clearer view of your availability.
+Agenda unifies this data to provide you and your team members with a clearer view of each other's availability.

 While Agenda provides an overview of your upcoming schedule from the home screen, meetings scheduled in Agenda can also be pushed to your external scheduling applications to ensure all of your calendars are up to date.
 This is helpful if you work with external partners or clients who are not set up with Agenda and require access to your availability in a different platform.